ernvk23/linux-distro-setup/README.md

-echo -e "9- Setup a local network share with samba ($HOME/Shared by default)" echo "----------------------- Fedora Unstable Options --------------------" echo "10- Install Cloudflare WARP (VPN-like service)" echo "   WARNING: May cause issues with GNOME camera and PipeWire" echo "q- Quit" echo "--------------------------------------------------------------------" echo "Note: All options will only be applied if not already set/configured."
+echo -e "9- Setup a local network share with samba ($HOME/Shared by default)" echo "----------------------- Fedora Unstable Options --------------------" echo "10- Install Cloudflare WARP (VPN-like service)" echo "q- Quit" echo "--------------------------------------------------------------------" echo "Note: All options will only be applied if not already set/configured."